 - Tackle a few more items on your to-do list

 - Think a little more clearly at work or school

 Yellow (Parasympathetic): indicates the body’s recovery systems are working overtime to recover from a large or accumulated stress.
-This state is correlated with overreaching in training or overactive parasympathetic (recovery) systems.
+This state is correlated with overreaching in training, fighting off illness, or other overactive parasympathetic (recovery) systems.

-Red (parasympathetic): indicates a deeper level of recovery activity in response to accumulated stress.
-The body is likely reaching an over trained state.
-It is strongly recommended to prioritize light active recovery.
+Red (parasympathetic): indicates a deeper level of recovery activity in response to accumulated stress and very likely, illness.
+The body could also be reaching an over-trained state.
+It is strongly recommended to prioritize rest and recovery.